 Why Buy a Sim Card For Greece?

-Like it or not, the reality of travel in 2022 is that we all rely on our phones a lot.
-We use them to find legit cabs, to navigate strange cities and to translate our desperate pleas for help.
+Like it or not, the reality of travel in 2023 is that we all rely on our phones a lot.
+We use them to find legit cabs, navigate strange cities and translate our desperate pleas for help … as well as showing off on insta!

 Whilst your native sim card may well technically work in Greece, this doesn’t mean you should ever rely on it.
 Firstly, overseas sim card use is typically, seriously bloody expensive.
 There are daily roaming charges, inflated data prices, and in many cases you will even be charged if somebody calls you!